LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-gone.md

 &nbsp;

 I'm not a cute neurotypical, that you can call a toy, I'm a weirdo from the womb.
 Am I pretty or not?
-But I am not, I am just special quote on quote, which nobody would love, I'm tired of this nightmare, at daylight I'm gone.
+But I am not, I am just special quote on quote, which nobody would love.

+&nbsp;

+I'm tired of this nightmare, at daylight I'm gone.